 - the father of a child born out of wedlock.

-- A person cannot be prevented to adopt a child due to his/her financial status.
+- A person cannot be prevented from adopting a child due to his/her financial status.

 Who must give consent to an adoption?

-- Each parent of the child (whether married to each other or not) and/or every legal guardian, where applicable.
+- Each parent of the child (whether married to each other or not) and/or every legal guardian must give his/her consent.

 - If the child is older than 10 years of age, s/he must also give consent.